-- In 2015, Paulding County received a permit to build the Richland Creek Reservoir and is pursuing an aggressive construction program to develop an independent water supply.
-Paulding County accounted for 16.7% of the Authority's water sales revenue in 2020, and this revenue stream is expected to reduce substantially during 2021 after Paulding County's water treatment plant becomes operational.
+- Since 2007, emphasis on conservation and the economy have slowed growth of water sales.
+CCMWA has also experienced customer changes that will continue to impact water demand in future years.
+Capital and financial planning have been revised accordingly, with sales for 2022 planned to average 72.1 MGD compared to actual water sales of 80.2 MGD in 2021. - The Capital Improvement Plan and Financial Model will continue to be analyzed and revised to reflect changing demand projections and increasing regulatory requirements.
+A CIP inflation driver of 4% and a 3% operations inflation driver is used through CCMWA's 30-year planning horizon.
+Operating costs are anticipated to increase 5% in 2022 due to rising costs of water treatment chemicals, which will continue to be monitored throughout the year.
+If actual costs begin to outpace the inflation driver used for long-term planning adjustments will be made during the 2023 budgeting process. - In 2020, Paulding County began operating the Richland Creek Reservoir and associated water treatment plant.
+Paulding County accounted for 16.7% of the Authority's water sales revenue in 2020, and this percentage dropped to 12.7% in August 2021 when Paulding County's water treatment plant became operational.
 The Authority has revised its Capital Improvement Plan to eliminate future capital improvement expenditures intended to solely or primarily benefit Paulding County.
-During 2019, CCMWA negotiated new contract terms with Paulding County designed to recognize and compensate CCMWA for investments in infrastructure to serve Paulding County as a non-sole-source customer.
-Under the terms of the revised contract, Paulding County will continue to purchase water at the current out-of-county rate until one year after their water treatment plant becomes operational.
-At that time, the rate structure changes to include a base infrastructure charge and a variable delivery charge.
+Paulding County's new contract terms were designed to recognize and compensate CCMWA for investments in infrastructure to serve Paulding County as a non-sole-source customer.
+Under the terms of the revised contract, Paulding County's rate structure will include a base infrastructure charge and a variable delivery charge, beginning in August 2022.
 The effective total rate for Paulding County under this rate structure is equal to CCMWA's current in-county sole-source rate.